panzertime/dw-findingstore/CONTRIBUTING.md

 ## Contribution Workflow

-The Findingstore uses the “fork-and-pull” development model.
-Follow these steps if you want to merge your changes to the Findingstore:
+Findingstore uses the “fork-and-pull” development model.
+Follow these steps if you want to merge your changes to Findingstore:

 1. Within your fork of the [Findingstore](https://github.com/homedepot/dw-findingstore), create a